CODEJIN/GST_Tacotron/README.md

 * Train
     * Setting the parameters of training.

+* Taco_Version
+    * Setting the tacotron version.
+    * Currently, this hyper parameter is ignored because tacotron 1 does not implemented.
 * Use_Mixed_Precision
     * Setting the usage of mixed precision.
     * If using, the tensors are stored by 16bit, not 32bit.
     * The weights are stored by 32bit, so the model is compatible with checkpoints learned with different mixed precisions if the rest of the parameters are the same.
     * Usually, this parameter makes be possible to use larger batch size.
+    * In the unsupported machine, the speed is extreamly slower.
+    * When using, I recommend to increase the epsilon of ADAM to 1e-4 to prevent the underflow problem.
     * See the following reference for details.
         * https://www.tensorflow.org/api_docs/python/tf/keras/mixed_precision/experimental/Policy
 * Inference_Path
     * Setting the inference path
 * Checkpoint_Path
     * Setting the checkpoint path
+* Inference_Cut
+    * The figure and wav files will be cutted at stop token when this parameter is true.
 * Device
     * Setting which GPU device is used in multi-GPU enviornment.
     * Or, if using only CPU, please set '-1'.